 I would always rather be with someone who holds their hands up and says, “I’m really sorry I fucked it up” or “our relationship fell apart because I wasn’t ready and felt under pressure.”
 This says ‘I take responsibility’ and ‘I am secure enough in myself to be open with you’.
 Emotional intimacy is everything: if he keeps half his world separated off from you, be warned.

 Signs he’s a good guy number 3 – Aretha Franklin would say R-E-S-P-E-C-T.

 Let’s start with the obvious, you are two people therefore you’re not going to agree on everything.
 I think it’s pretty alright to have differences of opinion or how you like things done, the important thing being that your guy accepts your position on something and doesn’t try to change your mind about it.
 By changing your mind this doesn’t have to be logically trying to convince you of his perspective, it could simply be a big fat sulk or bought of moodiness when you don’t agree with him.

 A person who can compromise shows they respect that you have your own life and opinions.
 It could be that one of you wants to spend more time together than the other, so you meet halfway.
 Or if it’s something like a sexual act that he ‘checks it out’ that you’re into it first (or vice versa!) and if he gets a no doesn’t push it.
 A man who is busy tearing your clothes off without making sure you’re on board with it at every stage, or who sulks if you don’t want to do a sexual act, is straight-up bad news.

 High five to the men who ask ‘is this okay by you?’

-To get on board with becoming more self aware, stronger and ready to date… I’d love to meet you in my HQ Club.
+To get on board with becoming more self-aware, stronger and ready to date… I’d love to meet you at my HQ Club.
 Link with information on what feminist dating that empowers you looks like…